magoo/risk-measurement/introduction/tutorials.rst

 ---------------
 In this example, we are concerned with gathering, and comparing more than one risk.

-In our example, lets say that we are assessing the risks involved with our CEO getting a virus on their laptop based on their request for an assessment.
+In our example, let's say that a CEO has asked us to assess the risks that they will become infected with a virus on their laptop.
+For sake of an example, let's say that after extensive brainstorming, we came up with only two possible scenarios.

-In this case we will use two similar scenarios, and we'll just have to pretend that these were all the scenarios found in a risk discovery effort.

-We develop two :doc:`scenarios </risk/scenarios>`.
+We develop two :doc:`scenarios </risk/scenarios>`:

 .. admonition:: Scenario
   :class: warning